christso/crypto-investing-guide/README.md

 * [Curve](https://www.curve.fi/) - exchange designed for stablecoins and bitcoin tokens on Ethereum
 * [PancakeSwap](https://pancakeswap.finance/) - yield farm on Binance Smart Chain

+To set up Metamask on on Binance Smart Chain, see [Connecting Metamask to Binance Smart Chain](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain).

 # Hardware Wallets

 Hardware wallets are the preferred cold storage solution.
 They store your seed and allow you to verify the transaction that you are signing on a separate device.